rust-lang/wg-async/src/vision/roadmap/tooling/crashdump.md

 # Crashdump

-* Able to get information about the state of the runtime from crashdumps.
+* Able to get information about the state of the runtime and async tasks from crashdumps.